openfaas/openfaas.github.io/_posts/2019-06-21-project-update.md

 The founder Alex Ellis shares the OpenFaaS 2019 Project Update, case-studies, his personal highlights, and the roadmap for the year ahead.

-> In March 2019 [I left VMware](https://blog.alexellis.io/openfaas-bright-2019/) to continue developing OpenFaaS in full-time as an open-source project.
+> In March 2019 [I left VMware](https://blog.alexellis.io/openfaas-bright-2019/) to continue developing OpenFaaS full-time, as an open-source project.

 Since then I've had some personal highlights including [becoming a CNCF Ambassador](https://blog.alexellis.io/joining-the-cncf-ambassadors/).
 I launched a business called [OpenFaaS Ltd](https://www.openfaas.com/support/) to host and support the OpenFaaS project and brand.
 Through OpenFaaS Ltd I provide professional services to the community such as training, consultations, product evaluation, along with OSS & community strategy.